 Importance of a Professional Business Plan

-In the immigration context, the applicant is not seeking a loan, but rather the right to do business in the new country.
-But the central criterion for approval is still quite similar: demonstrating to the immigration adjudicator that this business will succeed financially and make a healthy profit after it has paid all expenses (including the salary of the owner/investor).
+In the immigration context, the applicant is not seeking a loan but rather the right to do business in the new country.
+But the central criterion for approval is still quite similar: demonstrating to the immigration adjudicator that this business will succeed financially and make a healthy profit after it has paid all expenses (including the owner/investor’s salary).

 Welcome to your new country and good luck.